Acute Cerebellar Ataxia

 Which specialist assesses it?
 The neurologist is the one who studies the functioning of the cerebellum and coordination disorders.
 If a person suddenly has balance or coordination problems, a prompt medical evaluation is advisable to understand what is happening.

-Specialties that treat acute cerebellar ataxia
+Data on 28 doctors who treat acute cerebellar ataxia

 Treatment by city